Cozy Peach Kitchen

 Notes

 1. Cashews: Soaking the cashews softens them and makes them easier to blend.
-Soak cashews in very hot water from a kettle for just 15 minutes or in cool water overnight or up to 24 hours.
+Soak cashews in boiling water from a kettle (or on the stove) for just 10-15 minutes or in cool water overnight.
 The longer they are soaked the easier they will be to blend.

 2. Leftovers: I recommend assembling the salads as you are ready to eat them to prevent the lettuce from getting soggy.
-The dressing keeps for up to a week.
-The cashew parm keeps for up to 2 weeks and crispy chickpeas and croutons are best if eaten in 3-4 days.
-Store the parm, chickpeas, and croutons at room temp.
+The dressing keeps for up to a week in the fridge.
+The crispy chickpeas and croutons are best if eaten in 3-4 days.
+Re-crisp in a skillet or air-fryer.

 3. Time-saving tips: Use pre-cut romaine lettuce and store-bought croutons to cut down on time.
-Crispy chickpeas and cashew dressing can be made 1-2 days in advance of serving.
-Cashew Parmesan can be made 3-4 days in advance.
+The dressing can be made in advance and frozen.
+When ready to use, let thaw at room temperature overnight.

 Comments